brugal/wolfcamql/README-wolfcam.txt

 * cg_drawSelf similar to cg_drawFriend and cg_drawFoe.
 It draws a white triangle over the demo pov and green triangle if demo pov is also the demo taker.
 Useful if you use /follow
 * cg_drawSelfMinWidth
 * cg_drawSelfMaxWidth
+* cg_drawSelfIconStyle  (0: use same icon regardless of team,  1: use diamond icon for enemy)

 * cg_drawFlagCarrier  to control flag carrier icons (0: disabled, 1: (default) show only for team flag, 2:  show for both teams)
+* cg_drawFlagCarrierSize  icon size
 * cg_drawHitFlagCarrierTime  to control the time the hit icon is displayed

 * cg_drawInfected  to draw 'bite' sprite over player's head in infected game type

 * echopopup and echopopupcvar commands to print something on the screen.  /echopopupcvar <cvar> will only print the value.
 Add 'name' if you want to print the cvar name as well.
-Ex:  /echopopup cg_teamModel name.
+Ex:  /echopopupcvar cg_teamModel name.
 Position, time, and widescreen setting are controlled by cg_echoPopupX, cg_echoPopupY, cg_echoPopupTime, and cg_echoPopupWidescreen.

 * +acc command to show both server side and client side weapon stats window.
 Bound to CTRL by default.
 Position controlled with cg_accX and cg_accY